 Just a few months later, Rev. Straub went home to be with the Lord on December, 16, 1985.
 The conference lost a hero and Heaven gained a saint.
 Flags at Penn View Bible Institute were lowered to half-staff and again the conference gathered, this time to honor the memory of a spiritual leader.

 Although these were difficult days, God had prepared another to lead the conference.
 Rev. Paul F. Miller became the next General Superintendent.
 Rev. Miller, a man of great patience and calm demeanor, lived a consistent, godly life as he led the conference, did evangelistic work, and ministered to the many he came in contact with during these years.

-In 2015, Rev. Plank resigned as Conference President and Rev. Jacob Martin was elected.
+In 2015, Rev. Jacob Martin took over as Conference President.
 His inspiring zeal for soul-winning and optimistic leadership has led the conference to expect a prosperous future in Kingdom-building.

 God’s Missionary Church was built on a firm foundation of fervent prayer and impassioned devotion to God.
 Only eternity can measure the victories that have been won as a result of the obedience of those two preachers who pitched their tent in the Lykens Valley on that spring day so many years ago.
 May we ever strive, with that same fervency, to guard the torch and keep the flame of holiness alive for future generations.